 The slightly downgraded setup actually feels lighter now, it’s thinner and feels a bit more minimal while playing.
 Within about a week of playing, this upper actually wrapped around my foot quite nicely and I never looked back.

-There are proper heel pillows as well, which cupped my heel very nicely.
+There are proper heel pillows as well, which cupped my heel nicely.

 Also, remember the ridiculous tongue on the regular shoe?
 That’s gone on the low.
 A thicker tongue that’s padded is used now, so no more digging into your shins.
 It’s still a little thinner than an average tongue on a sneaker though but nothing to cause any issues for me.

-Did a bit of wiping but nothing crazy – an occasional wipe or two every 5-10 minutes is all I needed.
+I did a bit of wiping but nothing crazy – an occasional wipe or two every 5-10 minutes was all I needed.